VFC-204: 2000s

 VFA-204 also maintained the capability to mobilize to provide the Fleet with an additional combat ready F/A-18 Hornet squadron, should the need arise.
 To this end, the squadron routinely trained to the latest Strike Fighter mission employment tactics and occasionally conducts aircraft carrier landing qualifications.
-The squadron prepared for carrier qualifications by conducting Field Carrier Landing Practice (FCLP's) at their home field.
-FCLP's involve numerous "touch and go" landings on a runway area painted to resemble a carrier flight deck.
-Adjacent to the runway is a standard aircraft carrier Optical Landing System fresnel lens.
+The squadron prepared for carrier qualifications by conducting Field Carrier Landing Practice (FCLPs) at their home field.
+FCLPs involve numerous "touch and go" landings on a runway area painted to resemble a carrier flight deck.
+Adjacent to the runway is a standard aircraft carrier optical landing system Fresnel lens.
 Each landing is observed and graded by a Landing Signal Officer, a pilot who has been trained in the subspecialty of teaching aviators how to safely land on an aircraft carrier.

 2020s

 In April 2022, plans emerged that VFA-204 would be redesignated Fighter Squadron Composite 204 (VFC-204) in October 2022 and that the squadron is slated to transition to the F-5N/F Tiger II, with the required aircraft being transferred from VFC-13, another Navy adversary squadron.
-The NAS Fallon, Nevada based VFC-13 will in turn receive recently retired F-16 Fighting Falcons from the U.S. Air Force.
+The NAS Fallon, Nevada-based VFC-13 would in turn receive recently retired F-16 Fighting Falcons from the U.S. Air Force.

 As of 1 November 2022, the squadron has been redesignated Fighter Squadron Composite 204 (VFC-204).